StreamAvatar: Streaming Diffusion Models for Real-Time Interactive Human Avatars: Introduction

 \section{Introduction}

-Human avatar generation holds substantial value, enabling a wide range of applications such as education, entertainment and virtual assistants.
-Real-time interactive human avatars offer even greater benefits by supporting fluid, dynamic communication with users.
-Diffusion models have achieved remarkable success in human avatar generation~\cite{Hallo3, Sonic, FantasyTalking, OmniHuman-1, EchoMimicV3, HunyuanVideo-Avatar, OmniAvatar, StableAvatar}.
-However, in real-time interactive settings, diffusion-based human avatar generation methods still face three key challenges: \emph{(1) Real-time streaming:} Most methods are inherently unsuitable for real-time streaming.
+Generating realistic, expressive, and versatile digital humans is a long-standing goal in computer vision and graphics, driving progress across a broad spectrum of research topics~\cite{SadTalker, EMO, Hallo3, Tailor, LDSwap, Zhang24Learning}.
+Among these, real-time interactive human avatars hold particular value, enabling fluid, dynamic communication in applications such as education, entertainment, and virtual assistants.
+Recently, diffusion models have achieved remarkable success in human avatar generation~\cite{Hallo3, Sonic, FantasyTalking, OmniHuman-1, EchoMimicV3, HunyuanVideo-Avatar, OmniAvatar, StableAvatar, DiffPoseTalk}.
+However, in real-time interactive settings, diffusion-based human avatar generation methods still face three key challenges: 1) \emph{Real-time streaming:} Most methods are inherently unsuitable for real-time streaming.
 Firstly, the iterative denoising process and long-context attention incur a prohibitive amount of computation.
-Secondly, the non-casual bidirectional attention mechanism requires the entire video sequence to be processed at once, which is incompatible with streaming generation. \emph{(2) Long-duration generation stability:} Streaming interaction requires generating long-duration videos; however, existing methods suffer from error accumulation and drifting when extended over time, resulting in degraded performance. \emph{(3) Talking–listening interaction:} Current methods focus on \emph{one-way talking} generation while neglecting the avatar’s \emph{listening} state.
+Secondly, the non-causal bidirectional attention mechanism requires the entire video sequence to be processed at once, which is incompatible with streaming generation.
+2) \emph{Long-duration generation stability:} Streaming interaction requires generating long-duration videos; however, existing methods suffer from error accumulation and drifting when extended over time, resulting in degraded performance.
+3) \emph{Talking--listening interaction:} Current methods focus on \emph{one-way talking} generation while neglecting the avatar’s \emph{listening} state.
 In conversational scenarios, not modeling the listening state makes the interaction feel unnatural.
-Although some studies explore listening video generation~\cite{RLHG, L2L, CustomListener, DiffListener} or interactive video generation~\cite{ARIG, INFP}, they model only the facial or head region and fail to capture full-body expressiveness and reactivity.
+Although some studies explore listening video generation~\cite{RLHG, L2L, CustomListener, DiffListener} or interactive video generation~\cite{ARIG, INFP}, they model only the facial or head area and fail to capture full-body expressiveness and reactivity.